How will my body react after a stillbirth or neonatal death?

 Your breasts might also be engorged.
 Engorgement means there’s more milk being made than is being discharged.
 This might cause your breasts to leak milk for 1 to 4 days after giving birth.
 If you have lost your child, this can be:

-In the meantime, to help relieve the discomfort of engorged breasts:
+To help relieve the discomfort of engorged breasts, you can:

 - put cold or gel packs on your breasts

 - ask your doctor about using a mild pain reliever

 - express milk

 - wear a firm bra to support your breasts

 - use breast pads to collect any leaking milk

 You may choose to keep expressing your milk as you grieve your baby.
 You can express for as long as you need to, but try to express at the same time each day.
 This will help you avoid mastitis.

 See your doctor immediately if you have signs of mastitis, which include: